Born 6th December 1964, at RAF Akrotiri, Cyprus.

 Achieved 7 top ten World Cup placings

-8th place in the Men's Downhill at the 1988 Winter Olympics
+8th in Men's Downhill at the 1988 Winter Olympics

 11th in Leukerbad in 1988 - joint best-ever British placing in a World Cup Super G (tied with Chemmy Alcott).